ElektraInitiative/PermaplanT/scraper/README.md

 npm run merge:datasets
 ```

-It iteratively gets the German common names from https://www.wikidata.org, a third-party website, to prevent 429 errors by sending too many requests in a short time.
+It iteratively gets the German common names from https://www.wikidata.org to prevent 429 errors by sending too many requests in a short time.

 This may take quite a while, so don't stop the program while running.